WE (L) COME BACK TO LECCE

 What to see

-Take your time to contemplate the facade of the Basilica of Santa Croce only recently revealed after years of restoration works.
+Heading down Via Templare off the piazza will take you to the astonishing Basilica of Santa Croce.
+Take your time to contemplate its facade, only recently revealed after years of restoration works.
 The detail - made possible by the soft Lecce limestone - is astonishing.
 Flowers, fruits, cherubs, mythical figures, animals and sculpted figures almost seem to form an external altar.

-Whether you take an afternoon, with time for an aperitivo and dinner, or spread over a leisurely couple of days be sure to stop off for a pasticciotto - a lemon custard pastry - and a caffè leccese: shot of espresso served over ice with almond syrup misleadingly described as “milk”.
+Whether you take an afternoon, with time for an aperitivo and dinner, or spread over a leisurely couple of days, Lecce is spoiled by the excellence of its coffee.
+Be sure to stop off for a typical Salento breakfast of pasticciotto - a lemon custard pastry - and a caffè leccese: shot of espresso served over ice with almond syrup misleadingly described as “milk”.
+For those who savour the salty, try a rustico.
+A light, flaky pastry pie, best enjoyed for breakfast, warm with a melting mozarella and tomato filling.

 Where to eat